 Manage your marketing teams with Hubstaff

 The Hubstaff time tracker is a productivity tool that makes it easy to record time spent on Internet marketing tasks with an intuitive, natively designed desktop timer.
-See what freelancers are working on with employee monitoring with screenshots, gauge productivity by analyzing activity levels, and pay your virtual teams with automatic payment options.
+See what freelancers are working on with the productivity tracker – gauge productivity by analyzing activity levels, and pay your virtual teams with automatic payment options.
 Hubstaff also compiles time reports that make it easy to invoice clients, pay employees and monitor which clients are taking up too much time.

 Here are a few things you could do with Hubstaff;